olignyf/jsdom-screenshot/README.md

 ## Attribution

+This is an offshoot of [jsdom-screenshot](https://github.com/dferber90/jsdom-screenshot) with some stability improvements by [@olignyf](https://github.com/olignyf/visual-screenshot).

 This package was built by massively rewriting [`component-image`](https://github.com/corygibbons/component-image/).
 Huge thanks to [@corygibbons](https://github.com/corygibbons) for laying the foundation of this package.

+It was then changed and maintained by [@dferber90](https://github.com/dferber90/jsdom-screenshot).